 Simon Stewart, PI of the UKRI/ESRC-funded project 'Homelessness during the COVID-19 pandemic Homeless Migrants in a Global Crisis' discusses the project

-The University of Portsmouth Democratic Citizenship Theme, directed by Professor Leila Choukroune, hosts this talk given by Dr. Simon Stewart, Reader in Sociology, Director of the Centre for European and International Studies Research to present a talk about the UKRI/ESRC-funded project 'Homelessness during the COVID-19 pandemic Homeless Migrants in a Global Crisis'.
+The University of Portsmouth Democratic Citizenship Theme, directed by Professor Leila Choukroune, hosts this talk given by Dr. Simon Stewart, Reader in Sociology, Director of the Centre for European and International Studies Research, about his UKRI/ESRC-funded project 'Homelessness during the COVID-19 pandemic: Homeless Migrants in a Global Crisis'.

 The UK government’s Everyone In scheme, announced in March 2020, required local authorities to temporarily house all homeless individuals in their area regardless of immigration status.
 In providing support through safe and secure accommodation, Everyone In also provided a crucial moment of visibility for migrants experiencing homelessness.

 Yet, just as it provided life-changing opportunities for some, the scheme was not straightforwardly a celebratory moment for migrants.
 It remained embedded within a wider context of immigration governance and social inequality in the UK, which has both invisibilised migrant homelessness as a crisis and hypervisibilised migrants as undeserving, suspicious or ‘illegal’ subjects.